neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 ## Continuous Compliance

-Both policies run indefinitely — not as a one-time remediation.
+Both policies run indefinitely.
+Not as a one-time remediation.
 Addigy evaluates Device Facts on every device check-in.
 If a device's compliance status changes for any reason: